Salvias Down South: Texas Butterfly Favorites

 Landscaping to attract butterflies and other kinds of wildlife is called “wildscaping” and is a positive thing to do.
 Butterflies look lovely fluttering from plant to plant, but you should appreciate them for more than their pretty wings because they play a major role in pollination.
 Although less effective at carrying large quantities of pollen, butterflies travel greater distances than bees and pollinate broader areas.
 Modern Farmer magazine notes that they also are the primary pollinators for many herbs and vegetables.

 So how can you help these hard workers do their job?
 The answer depends on where you live.
 In Texas, the project of planning a butterfly garden can seem as big as the state while you gallop across the Internet trying to catch the right information for your region.

 There are 463 species of butterflies in the Lone-Star State, according to Texas Parks and Wildlife.
 Steering some of this herd of Lepidoptera toward your yard is easier if you know what butterflies frequent your region and which plants they favor for nectar and for laying their eggs.

-Three organizations that can help you get started are the Texas Parks and Wildlife Department, the Lady Bird Johnson Wildflower Center and Flowers by the Sea.
-We grow a number of nectar-rich plants that are just right for Texas butterflies.
+Three organizations that can help you get started are the Texas Parks and Wildlife Department, the Lady Bird Johnson Wildflower Center, and Flowers by the Sea.
+At FBTS, we grow a number of nectar-rich plants that are just right for Texas butterflies.